rizafahmi/peusapat/README.md

 - [x] Show date and time of post
 - [x] Show community description
 - [x] As an audience, I can peek the post before I decide to join conversation
+- [ ] As an audience, I can create new community

 - [x] Reply to post
   - ~~Using modal~~
   - ~~Or inline input text?~~